whyboris/utilitarianism.net/README.md

 We can generate PDFs of all the pages with [website2pdf](https://github.com/jgazeau/website2pdf).
 See the _README.md_ inside the _PDF_ folder for instructions.

+## Building

+To build the website for production there are several steps:

+1. Build the _Search_ index
+2. Build the _PDF_ files
+3. Build the final website
+   - You must enable `HUGO_ENV="production` in `config.toml` else the website will have `noindex` set on every page, making Google ignore the website!

 ## First time coding?

 Starting may be daunting, but you can do it!
 Setting up will take two steps: